yunnanpl/esp32_python_gasmeter/README.md

 + switch from chartist to chartjs (larger, but easier for me)
 + introduced cache http messages to speed up loading, and lower the load on esp32
 + limited the list on the page to last 15 days, to speed up loading
++ NEW - 3d printed holder for Hall sensor and ESP32<br/>see Tinkercad https://www.tinkercad.com/things/6KYBnmwIYFq-gasreaderv10)

 # Installation